toradex/meta-toradex-security/docs/README-secure-boot.md

 The command categories are currently only available as part of a [patch](./recipes-bsp/u-boot/files/0001-toradex-common-add-command-whitelisting-modules.patch) in header `cmd-categories.h`.
 The default FDT is part of another [patch](./recipes-bsp/u-boot/files/0002-toradex-dts-add-fragment-file-to-configure-secure-bo.patch) in file `tdx-secboot.dtsi`.

 <!-- TODO: Make more user-friendly instructions on setting the control FDT. -->

+### U-Boot hardening / known issues

+- On the **Verdin AM62** SoM, the hardening does not cover the bootloader running on the R5 processor (the boot master); we have plans to evaluate the need for such a protection and implementing it if actually needed.

 ## Configuring FIT image signing